 - The delivery must be convincing and engaging.

-It would be a good idea to read the adjudicators criteria to see how you will be marked if you enter the Plain English Speaking Award.
+adjudication criteria to see how you will be marked at the Plain English Speaking Award.

-In the school and regional finals the prepared speech should be on a topic of your choice and no longer than 6 minutes.
+In the Regional Finals and Semifinals the prepared speech should be on a topic of your choice and no longer than 6 minutes.
 A warning bell sounds at 5 minutes and a final bell at 6 minutes.
-Adjudicators will allow you to finish a sentence if it requires going over the final bell.

 This competition places no rigid restriction on topic choices.
 You are free to speak on any topic, provided that it focuses on a social issue.

 Your ideas are crucial to making a good speech.
 Aim to tell your listeners something new.
 There are many ways to do this.
 For example, you could raise awareness about a little-known issue, or give a new angle on a well-known one.
-Feel free to use personal experiences to illustrate your issue – such illustrations are an insight into who you are.
+Feel free to use personal experiences to illustrate your issue – these examples give the listeners an insight into who you are.

-In contrast, clichés make dull speeches.
-An example is a speech which tells us that poverty in Africa is bad.
-This might be a topic that interests you greatly but simply telling the audience that poverty in Africa is bad will bore them because everybody knows that already.
+In contrast, clichés and platitudes make dull speeches.
+An example is a speech which tells us that homelessness is bad.
+This might be a topic that interests you greatly but simply telling the audience that homelessness is bad will not provide the audience with any insights because everybody knows that already.
 Ask yourself: what will be new to the audience?

-These are the two steps needed for choosing a speech topic:
+The two steps for choosing a speech topic:

 - Ask whether your choice demonstrates social awareness.
 If it is overly personal, can you instead use your personal experiences to illustrate your view on a wider issue?

-The best speeches will combine worldly issues with personal experiences to give the listeners a package of ideas that they will have never heard before.
+The best speeches will combine worldly issues with personal experiences to give the listeners a package of ideas that they may have never heard before.

 Structure in a speech is essential because it makes the content of your speech more understandable to the listener.
-There is no single, mandatory way to structure a speech, but always ask whether your structure enhances the comprehension, effectiveness and persuasiveness of your speech.
+There is no single right way to structure a speech, but always ask whether your structure enhances the comprehension, effectiveness and persuasiveness of your speech.

-In evaluating your speech, consider the following elements of structure.
+In constructing your speech, consider these elements of structure.